-Check the Configuration¶
+Check the configuration¶

-This chapter requires embedXcode+ and an Arduino M0 Pro board, an Intel Edison board, a LaunchPad board with a built-in hardware debugger, a chipKIT board with the external chipKIT PGM programmer-debugger, a mbed-enabled board, a Microsoft Azure IoT DevKit or a Cortex-M-based board with a connector for the Segger J-Link emulator.
-Debugging requires boards with a built-in hardware debugger.
+This chapter requires the embedXcode+ edition and an Arduino M0 Pro board, an Intel Edison board, a LaunchPad board with a built-in hardware debugger, a chipKIT board with the external chipKIT PGM programmer-debugger, a Microsoft Azure IoT DevKit board, a BBC micro:bit board, an ESP32 board with the external ESP-Prog programmer-debugger or a Cortex-M-based board with a connector for the Segger J-Link emulator.

 Debugging has been tested successfully on the following boards:

-Micrososft Azure IoT DevKit.
+|Microsoft||Microsoft Azure IoT DevKit||On-board||USB|

 Other boards may support debugging but haven’t been tested.